A low-carb diet for beginners

 There are also more things you can do to minimize any problems, click to read more if you’ve experienced one of these issues:

 These are less commonly noticed issues, that generally only affect a minority of people:

-Beyond the usually minor and transient side effects that may occur (see above) there are tons of myths and fears that simply don’t hold up to closer scrutiny.
+Beyond the usually minor and transient side effects that may occur on a low-carb diet (see above) there are tons of myths and fears that simply don’t hold up to closer scrutiny.
 For example, your brain is supposed to stop working unless you eat carbs.
-We’ll, that’s simply wrong.
+We’ll, that’s simply wrong.19